 Direct Trains from Pisa to La Spezia

-All trains between Pisa and La Spezia are direct trains, both the fastest Frecciabianca and Intercity and the slower Regionale.
-Trains depart frequently from early morning to late night, so travelers have an ample selection of direct trains to La Spezia from Pisa to choose from.
+All trains, including the Frecciabianca, Intercity, and Regionale, between Pisa and La Spezia are direct.
+Trains depart frequently from early in the morning to late at night, so travelers have an ample selection of direct trains to La Spezia from Pisa to choose from.

 Amenities on Trains from Pisa to La Spezia

-Frecciabianca trains are the third-tier AV trains, slightly slower than the fastest AV trains but with similar services.
-Frecciabianca trains include air-conditioned 1st-class and 2nd-class cars; 1st-class passengers get a free drink and newspaper.
-Sometimes Frecciabianca trains include a café car for all passengers, and all passenger seats have power outlets
+Frecciabianca trains are the third-tier AV trains.
+They are slightly slower than the fastest AV trains, but offer similar services.
+Frecciabianca trains include air-conditioned 1st-class and 2nd-class cars.
+First class passengers get a free drink and newspaper.
+Sometimes Frecciabianca trains include a café car for all passengers, and all seats have power outlets.

 Regionale trains may include 1st class and 2nd class cars, though not always.
 Reservations are not required, so passengers on these trains can choose any available seat located in the appropriate ticket class car.
 The air conditioning and power sockets do not always work, and there is no food and beverage service or café car on Regionale trains.